QUAY17/StatsProbs_Correlation/README.md

-# ProbStats_Correlation
+# StatsProbs_Correlation

 Calculus based Probability and Statistics for Engineers and Scientists.
 In this lab, I explored the correlation as a measure of linear dependency between random variables.

 Correlation: when analyzing relationships between two or more random variables, the concept of correlation is important.
 The theoretical correlation is computed using ρ = Cov(X,Y)√V(X)V(Y)=E(XY)−E(X)E(Y)/σXσY